helping you to enjoy your Luxor holiday

 Egyptair and BMI still codeshare the only (non-low cost) scheduled direct flights from the UK to Luxor.
-They fly from London Heathrow (terminal 3 until early 2014 when they move to termnal 2).
+They fly from London Heathrow (terminal 3 until early 2014 when they move to terminal 2).
 The frequency of fights can vary through the year.
 For much of the year there are only direct flights on Mondays from London.
 When this flight is full, and for the rest of the week, you will be offered a flight via Cairo from London (or Manchester via Cairo since June 2013).
 Egyptair still share these services with BMI in spite of the take over of BMI by BA.